CHN-beta/ovito/doc/manual/reference/pipelines/modifiers/freeze_property.rst

 Example 3
 """""""""

-Another typical application for this modifier is described in :ref:`this tutorial <howto.marker_particles>`.
+Another typical application for this modifier is described in the tutorial :ref:`tutorials.marker_particles`.

 .. seealso::